 All school equipment belongs to the school and may not leave the building without specific permission.
-The use of personal equipment in school is not permitted without the specific permission of the Head Teacher or Computing Lead.
+The use of personal equipment in school is not permitted without the specific permission of the Head Teacher or Deputy Head Teacher.

-To prevent any breach of data staff memory sticks and laptops are encrypted.
+To prevent any breach of data staff laptops are encrypted.

-On no account should repairs to computers be undertaken without the permission of the Computing Lead.
-It should also be noted that software should not be added or downloaded on to machines without the permission of the Computing Lead.
+Repairs to computers must not be undertaken without the explicit permission of the Head Teacher.
+Additionally, no software should be installed or downloaded onto machines without prior approval.